Seijaku no Shugo

 Keychain adaptations translate each guardian into a soft collectible format while preserving silhouette and color logic.

 The project demonstrates how structured design, proportion control, and consistent visual language can support expansion across formats without losing clarity.
-It operates as an adaptable universe with long-term potential.
+It is designed to be flexible, so it can continue expanding over time.